- Purchase the complete Expat Arrivals Sweden Guide (PDF)

 Depending on an expat's nationality, they may need a visa to visit, live or work in Sweden.

-Australian, New Zealand, Canadian and US passport holders can visit Sweden without a visa for up to three months, while Australian, Canadian and New Zealand nationals can qualify for a one-year working holiday visa.
+Australian, New Zealand and Canadian passport holders can visit Sweden without a visa for up to three months, while Australian, Canadian and New Zealand nationals can qualify for a one-year working holiday visa.
 However, they must be between the ages of 18 and 30 years old.

 Tourist visas for Sweden

 Expats who aren’t from the countries listed above will need to apply for a Schengen Visa to visit Sweden.
-This visa allows an individual to stay in Sweden for up to 90 days as long as they can provide a return travel ticket and evidence of sufficient funds to support themselves during their stay.
-It can also be used to visit any other country that is part of the Schengen agreement.
+This visa allows an individual to stay in Sweden for up to 90 days as long as they have a return travel ticket and can show evidence of sufficient funds to support themselves during their stay.
+The visa can also be used to visit any other country that is part of the Schengen agreement.